GargNishant/csvApi/README.md

 ## About
 A CSV file is a file in which the data is seperated by commas.
 Each line will have particular number of Entries, which corresponds to a table.
 In a CSV file the number of entries in all the rows must be same.
 This program is able to parse a given CSV file, extract the data from it and store it in a DATABASE.
 The database used in this Application is **SQLite** which is a local database, stores the data in a disk file instead of storing in a server or cloud.

+## How It Works
+1. The user have to first import the packages and has to make sure that both **csvApi.java** and **SQLiteHelper.java** are available.

+2. When the user calls **setFilePath()** method, The API collects the path of file from Parameter and Tries to open the file to read it

+3. If the file is present then The API reads it line by line and gets various information like **Number of Columns**,**Number of values**, seperate each value by commas, etc.

+4. Then API tries to connect to the database.
+This is just to check wether there are some errors or not.

+5. The next thing is to create SQL Queries which should be executed in order like **Create Database**, **Create Table**, **Insert the Values**.
+All these are acheived by the methods in the **csvApi.java**.

+6. After the raw SQL Queries are created, then the Control transfers to **SQLiteHelper.java** class.
+This class is resposible with the management of database, executing various raw Queries.

+7. By executing different types of SQL Queries in **SQLiteHelper.java**, we create, and Fill the tables and databases.

 ## Getting Started